Indooroopilly roundabout upgrade project – Indooroopilly

 Ensuring the intersection can cater for future traffic demands is critical, as well as providing safe and accessible transport options for all road users.

-Approximately 82 per cent of feedback received during the project’s consultation phase, including at two public information sessions, supported the construction of an overpass (Option B).
-This option provides greater travel time savings to reduce congestion and can cater to existing and future traffic demand.
+The majority of feedback received during the project’s consultation phase, including at two public information sessions, supported the construction of an overpass (Option B).

 Council appreciates all the feedback that has been provided by local residents and looks forward to continuing to work with the community in the development of this important project.
 Feedback is invited from the community throughout all stages of the project.
 Council will seek further community feedback once the detailed design is developed.